ruslan2020202/ToDO_FULLSTACK_WEBAPP_FLASK-REACT/README.md

 - Flask - a microframework for web applications in Python.
 - MySQL - a relational database for storing tasks and their properties.
 - Docker - a platform for developing, shipping, and running applications in containers.
-- HTML/CSS - for creating the user interface.

 ## Author